 This I believe, too, about relationship fundraising: relationships just aren’t equal.
 They can’t be, although things may change and evolve.
 We need have the maturity and judgment to see beyond rank, accepted best practices, assumptions, ego, gift levels, and heritage to evaluate what’s best for the donor.

-Example: I believe in solicitation teams – they ensure donors are brought closer to the organization and not just a person representing it, usually the donor manager.
+Example: solicitation teams ensure donors are brought closer to the organization and not just a person representing it (e.g. the donor manager).
 But I don’t believe more than one person can lead the process.
 (How I cringe when I hear about development officers marching two by two, per policy, for donor meetings other than corporate or maybe discovery calls.)
 If they’re doing their job, donor managers will be in close and frequent contact with their prospects, and the rest of the solicitation team should defer to their judgment about when and how to solicit and who should do it.
 And the prospect clearance process should be transparent; donor managers should have as strong a voice here as leadership.
 And leaders: don’t scoop the best prospects based on your rank alone, and remember that everyone in your organization should be taken into consideration as assignments are made.
 Team members: sometimes we all need to accept decisions and even a bit of ambiguity.
 But what must be unambiguous at every donor meeting is who’s taking the lead, and who’s there to take notes and listen.
 Because the donor manager said so.